 Rich in history with an unusual story, walking Gastown is a must.

-Dianne and myself attended a travel expo at Vancouver’s Canada Place.
+Dianne and I attended a travel expo at Vancouver’s Canada Place.
 We were drumming up business for Travelloafers, our travel agency (www.travelloafers.com).
-For lunch, we wandered to Vancouver’s historic Gastown district three blocks away.
-I lived in Vancouver years ago, and Gastown was always a draw for those seeking out nightlife.
-Whether you were looking for live music at the famous Town Pump or at Lamplighter, or looking for dj beats in basement clubs, Gastown delivered.
+For lunch, we wandered into Vancouver’s historic Gastown district three blocks away.
+I lived in Vancouver years ago, and Gastown was always a draw for those seeking out the nightlife.
+Whether you were looking for live music at the famous Town Pump or at Lamplighter or looking for DJ beats in basement clubs, Gastown delivered.
 At one time in its illustrious history, there were 300 watering holes in a 12 block radius.
 On this wet and snowy Saturday in February, I was looking forward to my first visit in quite a few years.

 Dianne & Mike